Dim10p/relation-extraction-on-financial-documents/README.md

  - [`data`](data/) contains the public datasets, the private dataset and the output data
  - [`utils`](utils/) contains all the utility functions and constants
- - [`README.md`] (README.md) describes
- - [`main.ipynb`](main.ipynb) is a jupyter notebook that trains the model on the public datasets, performs the predictions on the private dataset, and further processes the output
+ - [`main.ipynb`](main.ipynb) is a jupyter notebook that trains the model on the public datasets, generates the predictions on the private dataset, and further processes the output
  - [`requirements.txt`](requirements.txt) contains the requirements for the project
+ - [`DEFINITIONS.md`] (DEFINITIONS.md) briefly describes the dataset, the variables, and the used model

 ### Authors